rickwierenga/Matrix.swift/README.md

 ## Performance

-Processing an MNIST-like image (on a 2016 15" MacBook Pro):
+Processing a batch of MNIST-like images (on a 2016 15" MacBook Pro):

 ```swift
 let totalSeconds = (0..<100).reduce(0.0) { _,_ in